Product owners are at the center of every development cycle. But what do they actually do?

 The product owner is accountable for each stage of the development process and the final product.
 They take a primary role in inspecting and evaluating product progress through each iteration.
 The product owner makes the judgment call on the performance, deciding if the team needs to go back to the drawing board or if they can move on to the next steps.

-Lucidchart stays with you at every step of the development process, making it easy to transition from outlining the customer journey and mocking up product designs to mapping product dependencies and sharing your work with stakeholders.
+Visuals can assist your scrum team through every step of the development process, making it easy to transition from outlining the customer journey and mocking up product designs to mapping product dependencies and sharing your work with stakeholders.